 The Italian company Climbing Technology has produced one Y-webbing which performs very well the function indicated above with cord and two carabiners without the need to have to build the staggered rings and the boatmen around the carabiners.

 It is a pre-made webbing with two lanyards of different lengths and an innovative connection system to the harness ring.

 Personally I found this solution as the best one for practicality among those available and I use it a couple of years without problems.

 Beyond the webbing, two snap-hook carabiners are required.
 To prevent them from creating problems in the chain, the carabiners must be rather thin and not large (such as those suitable for equipment carriers).
-For example, we recommend the Camp Orbit Lock or the Camp Oval Lock.
+For example, we recommend the CT Pillar, the Camp Orbit Lock or the Camp Oval Lock.

 The solutions indicated in the article do not replace the via ferrata set complete with heat sink.
 The via ferrata set is the device that must save our lives in the event of a fall and which dissipates the energy generated when falling.
 For further information read the article on Fall Factor in Ferrata.
 The lanyard or chain of references serves exclusively to help us simulate a stop in a passage where otherwise we should stick to the wire rope and then tire out our arms, as can happen in difficult passages, traffic jams on the way up or simply to take a picture.

 Thanks to the Alpine Guide Carlo Alberto Montorsi of WBGuides for the explanatory videos we have inserted.